A Local's Favourite Caves in Iceland

 The best example of such caves is Hellarnir á Hellu - the Caves of Hella on the land of Ægissíða by the Hella village in South Iceland.

-Here some 12 man-made caves have been discovered and the owners of the land invite us on a guided tour of 4 of the caves.
+Here, some 12 man-made caves have been discovered, and the landowners invite us on a guided tour of 4 of them.

 A Local's Favourite Caves in IcelandThe Caves at Hella